gordicaleksa/pytorch-GAT/README.md

 On the left you can see the node with the highest degree in the whole Cora dataset.

-If you're wondering about why these look like a circle it's because I've used the `layout_reingold_tilford_circular` layout which is particularly well suited for tree like graphs (since we're visualizing a node and it's neighbors this subgraph is effectively a `m-ary` tree).
+If you're wondering about why these look like a circle, it's because I've used the `layout_reingold_tilford_circular` layout which is particularly well suited for tree like graphs (since we're visualizing a node and its neighbors this subgraph is effectively a `m-ary` tree).

 But you can also use different drawing algorithms like `kamada kawai` (on the right), etc.